 Listservs are rated as among the Society’s most highly-valued benefits.
 While following APA rules, we intentionally maintain broad parameters for listserv postings.
-We appreciate openness and diverse viewpoints, including minority ones, in health related topics.
 Our guidelines are designed to help to keep the listserv topics relevant and the discussion civil.

 To make sure that members continue to find our listservs to be meaningful and informative, the SfHP Executive Committee recently adopted APA's Civility Statement, which we have since incorporated into our Social List Policy.

 SfHP’s social and professional communication tools (listservs, Twitter, etc.) are provided as a benefit of membership in the Society, and as such are used by the entire cross-section of members: clinicians, researchers, academics; senior professionals, students, and non-psychologists; in the US, Canada, and abroad.
 We understand that individuals from different cultures and groups may have varying customs and beliefs about what constitutes civil or uncivil behavior.
 We expect all to be respectful and mindful of these differences and norms.
 We appreciate openness and diverse viewpoints, including minority ones, on health-related topics.
 Any eligible participant may post a message, and all will see it.

 By embracing the following standards, we all contribute to a climate of trust and collegiality that encourages friendly, informed, and spontaneous discourse.

 APPROPRIATE POSTINGS: Members may post questions, seek advice, or debate professional issues on topics related to health psychology.
 Messages may be program announcements, job postings, information of professional interest, etc. Conference or Training announcements for events sponsored by 501(c)3 organizations are welcome.